NewPages Guide to Literary Magazines

 The Shore publishes poems exploring the worlds of things and ideas, recognizing the liminality, the shifting of everything, our ability to name a thing whole.

-Sky Island Journal is an independent international literary journal; we discover and publish the finest poetry, flash fiction, and creative nonfiction.
-Always free-access and advertising-free, we publish accomplished authors—side by side—with emerging voices for over 45,000 readers in 145 countries.
-Every submission receives a prompt, respectful, individualized response.
+Sky Island Journal is an independent, international literary journal; we discover and publish the finest poetry, flash fiction, and creative nonfiction.
+Always free-access and advertising-free, we publish accomplished authors—side by side—with emerging voices for over 100,000 readers in 145 countries.
+Our average response time is 9 days.

-Sleet Magazine is now 10 years old!
-As always, we proudly present extraordinary fiction, poetry, irregulars and CNF.
+We present extraordinary fiction, poetry, irregulars, and CNF.
 Sleet: intelligent, sexy, writer-friendly.
-“Sleet is so f***ing cool.” –writer/professor Suzanne Nielsen.
+“Sleet is so f***ing cool.” –writer/professor Suzanne Nielsen. ". . .
+Sleet - one of the best magazines in the Saint Paul area and the world."—Poet Cody Triplett

 Smoky Blue Literary and Arts Magazine fiction, nonfiction, poetry, cross-genre, photography, art